50054-cdpa/notes/ir_pseudo_assembly.md

 ### Informal Specification of Pseudo Assembly

 We assume that statements of a pseudo assembly program are stored in a list.
-There exists a mapping from labels to the corresponding instructions, When we execute a pseudo assembly program, we use a program counter to keep track of the current execution context (i.e. the current labeled instruction being considered) and use a stack memory to keep track of the variable to value mapping.
+There exists a mapping from labels to the corresponding instructions, When we execute a pseudo assembly program, we use a program counter to keep track of the current execution context (i.e. the current labeled instruction being considered) and use a set to keep track of the variable to value mapping.

 For example when we execute the above program with `input = 2`
 |Program Counter| Local  Memory | Next Instr |